Appreciate the kindness of Johnny, the kindness of Rush for letting me hang out here today.

 And we will all enjoy Wednesday because that is when Rush returns.

-Let us return to your phone calls, a multi-topic day as open line Friday often is.
+Let us return to your phone calls, a multi-topic day, as Open Line Friday often is.

-Michelle Obama comes uh Michelle Obama.
+Michelle Obama comes, Michelle Obama.

 That is not Freudian.

-That's just a screw up.
+That's just a screw-up.

 Lovely women both.

-Uh and it needs to be a really good one.
+And it needs to be a really good one.

 Again, the likelihood of us being rounded up and imprisoned for this would seem to be fairly slight.

-Hey, Kurt, Mark Davis in for Rush.
+Hey, Kurt, Mark Davis, in for Rush.

 Pleasure to have you.